 Electronic Copy For currently enrolled students

-If you are eligible to receive a 1098-T and are a student, you can retrieve the form electronically by following one of the two options below.
+If you are eligible to receive a 1098-T and are a student at Macalester, the form can be retrieved electronically by following one of the two options below.

-- Log in to 1600grand using your Macalester username and password.
+- Logon to 1600grand using your Macalester username and password.

 c) Click on Tax Notification to open the information form.